-Every once in a while, life throws you the chance at having some hard conversations.
+Every once in a while, life throws you the chance to have some hard conversations.
 A salary negotiation with your HR, for instance, is one among them.
 Picture yourself changing jobs or negotiating a raise in your present job, you’re probably going to be asking for a little more money than what’s on offer.
-Here are some salary negotiation tips you can use to negotiate yourself a good package.
+Here are some salary negotiation tips you can use to negotiate a good package.

-Salary negotiations serve as an important aspect of advancing your career.
-This is because of the fact that a salary highlights the extent to which a company appreciates and values you, your work and your skills.
-Further, it clarifies the extent to which your company is willing to support you and ensure you have an adequate work-life balance.
+Salary negotiations serve as an important aspect of career advancement.
+This is because of the fact that a salary highlights the extent to which a company appreciates and values you, your work, and your skills.
+Further, it clarifies the extent to which your company is willing to support you and ensure that you have an adequate work-life balance.

-You don’t to be best friends with your HR, or take them out to lunch and stuff.
+Let me rephrase that.
+You don’t have to be best friends with your HR or take them out to lunch and stuff.
 But it would help your case if you maintained good relations.

 In cases where it’s a new job, and therefore new HR that you’re negotiating with, make sure to start the relationship on the right note.
 Here’s some stuff to bear in mind while you actually ask for that raise:

 You could try practising this conversation with multiple people before actually sitting down with your employer, so you can understand how others may perceive your thoughts.

 Generally, apart from stuff like living costs, a good reason to punch above your weight while asking for a raise is to convince them that your skill on the job has improved and that they need to pay you for your experience.
 This is also a great point in time to give them a sense of your own potential growth in the role.
 In other words, they’re paying you for what you can be.

 A fine line exists between being likeable and explaining why you are worthy of more.
 Instead of simply stating what you want (for instance, a 10 per cent salary hike), explain why this hike is justified.
 Without any justifications, making any demands may be unwise.
 Proceed with caution here as you do not want to come across as arrogant.